 In August 2018, the FASB issued Accounting Standards Update 2018-13, "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement" ("ASU 2018-13").
 ASU 2018-13 removes, adds or modifies disclosure requirements that impact all levels of the fair value hierarchy, as well as investments measured using the net asset value practical expedient.
-ASU 2018-13 is effective for fiscal years beginning after December 2019 and is required to be applied both retrospectively and prospectively, depending on the specific disclosure change.
-Early adoption is permitted.
-The Plan does not believe ASU 2018-13 will have a significant impact on the Plan's financial statement disclosures.
+ASU 2018-13 is required to be applied both retrospectively and prospectively, depending on the specific disclosure change, and the Plan adopted this standard during 2020.
+The Plan's adoption of ASU 2018-13 did not significantly impact the Plan's financial statement disclosures.